dalong0514/readnotes/20190104专业原文/2019027The-Calculus-Lifesaver/2019027The-Calculus-Lifesaver0101.md

 Section 1.3: Composition of Functions • 13

-This isn’t the only way to break down f.
+This isn't the only way to break down f.
 For example, we could have combined h and j into another function n, where n(x) = 5 log 2 (x).
 Then you should

 check that n = j ◦ h, and

 f = m ◦ k ◦ n ◦ g.

-Perhaps the original decomposition (involving j and h) is better because it breaks down f into more elementary steps, but the second one (involving n) isn’t wrong.
+Perhaps the original decomposition (involving j and h) is better because it breaks down f into more elementary steps, but the second one (involving n) isn't wrong.
 After all, n(x) = 5 log 2 (x) is still a pretty simple function of x.

-Beware: composition of functions isn’t the same thing as multiplying them together.
+Beware: composition of functions isn't the same thing as multiplying them together.
 For example, if f(x) = x 2 sin(x), then f is not the composition of two functions.
-To calculate f(x) for PSfrag any given x, replacements you actually have to ﬁnd both x 2 and sin(x) (it doesn’t matter which one you (a, b) ﬁnd ﬁrst, unlike with composition) and then multiply these two things together.
-If g(x) = x 2 and [a, b] h(x) = sin(x), then we’d write f(x) = g(x)h(x), or f (a, = b] gh.
+To calculate f(x) for PSfrag any given x, replacements you actually have to ﬁnd both x 2 and sin(x) (it doesn't matter which one you (a, b) ﬁnd ﬁrst, unlike with composition) and then multiply these two things together.
+If g(x) = x 2 and [a, b] h(x) = sin(x), then we'd write f(x) = g(x)h(x), or f (a, = b] gh.
 Compare this to the composition of the two functions, j = g ◦ h, which is given by [a, b)

 (a, ∞)2  j(x) = g(h(x)) = g(sin(x)) = (sin(x)) [a, ∞)

 (−∞, b) or simply j(x) = sin 2 (x).
 The function j is a completely diﬀerent function (−∞, b] from the product x 2 sin(x).
-It’s also diﬀerent from the function k = h ◦ g, (−∞, ∞) which is also a composition of g and h but in the other order:
+It's also diﬀerent from the function k = h ◦ g, (−∞, ∞) which is also a composition of g and h but in the other order: